NASCAR operations of Team Penske: Car No. 12 history

 The current 12 car started out in 1994 at Michigan as the No. 07 Ford driven by Robby Gordon and owned by German-American businessman and former Ford executive Michael Kranefuss along with Newman/Haas Racing co-principal Carl Haas.
-The car started and finished 38th after Gordon crashed on lap 70.
+The car started and finished 38th after Gordon crashed on lap seventy.
 After another start with Geoff Brabham at the Brickyard 400, the team— known as Kranefuss-Haas Racing— went full-time in 1995 with John Andretti driving the Kmart/Little Caesars-sponsored No. 37 Ford.
-Andretti won the pole at the Mountain Dew Southern 500 and finished 18th in the points.
+Andretti won the pole at the Mountain Dew Southern 500 and finished eighteenth in the points.
 The team struggled in 1996 and Kranefuss decided to replace Andretti with Jeremy Mayfield in what amounted to a driver swap between Kranefuss-Haas and Cale Yarborough's team as Andretti replaced Mayfield in Yarborough's No. 98.
-The team picked up co-sponsorship from Royal Crown Cola for the following season and improved to be 13th in the points in 1997, but it was obvious the team wouldn't succeed if it only fielded one team.
-At the end of the season, Kranefuss and Haas dissolved the partnership and the Kmart sponsorship moved over to Travis Carter's team, which became Haas-Carter Motorsports and the Little Caesars sponsorship left the team.
+The team picked up co-sponsorship from Royal Crown Cola for the following season and improved to be thirteenth in the points in 1997, but it was obvious the team wouldn't succeed if it only fielded one team.
+At the end of the season, Kranefuss and Haas dissolved the partnership and the Kmart sponsorship moved over to Travis Carter's team, which became Haas–Carter Motorsports and the Little Caesars sponsorship left the team.